waynodiablo/Oystercard/makermix/makermix.md

 At this point you need to think about how and if you are going to directly test your API.

-Rack::Test provides an excellent set of request methods such as get and post, that you can then test expectations upon with RSpec.
+Rack::Test provides an excellent set of request methods such as GET and POST, that you can then test expectations upon with RSpec.
 You can use these to create a test layer between your front end and your back end.
 If you have already stubbed out your front end JavaScript tests, then your request tests should ensure your JSON is delivered with the required structure.
 Note that you should not test API responses with Capybara - it is designed for feature tests, testing the user interface.

 There is an argument that you should simply rely upon your feature tests to test the user experience, as this will test that your API is functioning correctly - the correct feature tests should drive you to build unit tests on the back end.
 The advantage of this is that there is less code for you to maintain.
 The disadvantage is that if you are building an API for public consumption, then you would have nothing testing the requests.